abe-winter/abe-winter.github.io/_posts/2022-04-29-moviepaas.md

 Caesar as consul changed it from cheap to free[^caesar], a bribe to the people which enabled him to become dictator.
 I lost the cite for this (firefox crashed), but the full subsidies warped the local economy such that local farmers shut down their farms, moving to the city to receive the dole.
-'We're too rich to make things here' is a bad definition of 'rich'.
+'We're too rich to make things here' is a definition of 'rich' that plagues undiversified economies.

 [^caesar]: [Frumentariae Leges](https://penelope.uchicago.edu/Thayer/E/Roman/Texts/secondary/SMIGRA*/Frumentariae_Leges.html), dictionary of greek and roman antiquities, william smith, 1875